PetCaseFinder

 Plain-English summary

-A 12-year-old spayed female Golden Retriever was taken to the vet because she was losing a lot of weight, had a high fever, and a fast heartbeat.
-The vet found a lump in her neck and tests showed she had very high levels of a hormone called thyroxine, which is linked to thyroid problems.
-An ultrasound suggested that the lump was a thyroid tumor that had spread into a nearby vein.
-Despite intensive treatment, her condition worsened, leading to a serious situation known as thyroid storm, which is a life-threatening complication of thyroid issues.
-Unfortunately, the dog did not survive, and a postmortem exam confirmed the diagnosis.
+A 12-year-old female Golden Retriever was brought to the vet because she was losing weight rapidly, had a high fever, and a fast heartbeat.
+The vet found a mass in her neck and high levels of thyroid hormone, indicating a serious condition related to thyroid cancer.
+Despite intensive treatment efforts, her condition worsened into a thyroid storm, which is a life-threatening state caused by excessive thyroid hormone.
+Unfortunately, she did not survive, and a postmortem exam confirmed the diagnosis of thyroid carcinoma.

 Abstract